Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Current State

-**Date**: May 23, 2025, 02:25 PM CDT
+**Date**: May 24, 2025, 10:05 AM CDT

-**Progress**: Completed the Coaches Corner section in Phase 3: Build Website.
-Implemented the Coaches Corner section with dynamic drill fetching in `/app/coaches/drills/[id]/page.tsx` using Supabase, displaying the current week's drill based on `week_number` (1 to 26).
-Added a new `image_name` column to the `drills` table, populated it with image names derived from the `title` (e.g., `lightning-pass-relay.jpg`), and updated `/app/coaches/drills/[id]/page.tsx` to use this field for dynamic image loading with a fallback to `/images/drill-placeholder.jpg`.
-Fixed the CSV import issue for the `drills` table by correcting the array format for `skills` and `equipment` columns, successfully loading 26 drills into Supabase.
-Updated `/app/coaches/page.tsx` to link the AI-Generated Drills card to `/coaches/drills/current` for dynamic drill display.
-Updated `/app/coaches/resources/page.tsx` to fix title overflow on mobile using `line-clamp-2` and changed titles to Rubik font (`font-rubik`).
-Enhanced the accordion styling in `CoachesCorner.tsx` by removing the white bottom border (`border-b-0`, replaced with `border border-red-500/50`), adding a hover scale effect (`hover:scale-[1.02]`), an active state background (`data-[state=open]:bg-red-500/10`), adjusting padding (`py-3`), and moved the subtitle above the accordion in the right column.
+**Progress**: Advanced Phase 3: Build Website.
+Completed the About page (`/app/about/page.tsx`) with the main logo (`/images/WCS Logo-transparentBG.png`), mission statement, and a fictitious history, styled with a dark theme (`bg-[#002C51]`, `bg-gray-900` cards, `border-red-500/50`, Rubik/Inter fonts).
+Updated the Navbar (`/src/components/common/Navbar.tsx`) to include an About link in desktop and mobile menus.
 Deployed the updated site to Vercel at `https://wcs-three.vercel.app`.
-Remaining Phase 3 task is building the Tournaments page.
-Phase 4 (Testing and Deployment) is in progress, with deployment complete and initial testing of the Shop page, Values section, and Coaches Corner section successful.
-Next task: Build the Tournaments page and continue end-to-end testing of all flows (registration, schedules, purchases).
+In progress with the Tournaments page (`/app/tournaments/page.tsx`), which includes static tournament listings, a signup form with Supabase storage, and a TourneyMachine link, with styling adjustments ongoing.
+Phase 4 (Testing and Deployment) is in progress, with deployment complete and initial testing of the Shop page, Values section, Coaches Corner section, and About page successful.
+Next tasks: Refine the Navbar, complete the Tournaments page, fix redirect error on `/join/status`, test Resend email delivery, and continue end-to-end testing of all flows (registration, schedules, purchases).

 **Blockers**: None.